ewhiley/wishlist/README.md

  Ugly, difficult to use interface | It's important the interface is easy to use because otherwise, the matching system implemented above will be useless if users can't find it or can't use it | We tried to make our interface as simple and easy to use as possible|
 Buying and selling isn't always fast or seamless and can be quite annoying, especially for sellers | If sellers find the selling process annoying, they will choose to sell through other platforms.
 Without sellers there would be no products on the website | We simplified the buying process with a quick pay-by-card solution - no bidding or negotiating. |

-### Describe the project will you be conducting and how your App will address the needs.
+### 3. Describe the project will you be conducting and how your App will address the needs.

+In order to meet the need to address the issues above, the app will include the following.

+Ability to:
+- browse and purchase products
+- sign in, set up a profile, edit profile
+- list and edit products to sell, including image upload
+- list a wishlist
+- view their wishlist matches and purchase
+- view their sales an purchase history

+The app includes the following features:
+- Secure payment with Stripe
+- Authentication and authorisation with Devise and CanCan
+- Email automation with Mailgun
+- Image upload
+- Category data sanitisation through search and filter feature

-### Describe the network infrastructure the App may be based on.
+### 4. Describe the network infrastructure the App may be based on.
+The network infrastructure for this app includes the following services:
+- Deployed on Heroku
+- AWS S3 for storing image uploads

-### Identify and describe the software to be used in your App.
+### 5. Identify and describe the software to be used in your App.

-### Identify the database to be used in your App and provide a justification for your choice.
+### 6. Identify the database to be used in your App and provide a justification for your choice.

-### Identify and describe the production database setup (i.e. postgres instance).
+### 7. Identify and describe the production database setup (i.e. postgres instance).

-### Describe the architecture of your App.
+### 8. Describe the architecture of your App.

-### Explain the different high-level components (abstractions) in your App.
+### 9. Explain the different high-level components (abstractions) in your App.

-### Detail any third party services that your App will use.
+### 10. Detail any third party services that your App will use.

-### Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

-### Discuss the database relations to be implemented.
+### 12. Discuss the database relations to be implemented.

-### Describe your project’s models in terms of the relationships (active record associations) they have with each other.
+### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

-### Provide your database schema design.
+### 14. Provide your database schema design.

-### Provide User stories for your App.
+### 15. Provide User stories for your App.

-### Provide Wireframes for your App.
+### 16. Provide Wireframes for your App.

-### Describe the way tasks are allocated and tracked in your project.
+### 17. Describe the way tasks are allocated and tracked in your project.

-### Discuss how Agile methodology is being implemented in your project.
+### 18. Discuss how Agile methodology is being implemented in your project.

-### Provide an overview and description of your Source control process.
+### 19. Provide an overview and description of your Source control process.

-### Provide an overview and description of your Testing process.
+### 20. Provide an overview and description of your Testing process.

-### Discuss and analyse requirements related to information system security.
+### 21. Discuss and analyse requirements related to information system security.

-### Discuss methods you will use to protect information and data.
+### 22. Discuss methods you will use to protect information and data.

-### Research what your legal obligations are in relation to handling user data.
+### 23. Research what your legal obligations are in relation to handling user data.